 having sections or patches colored differently and brightly

 piebald, and as Napoleon was the only boar on the farm, it was possible to guess at their parentage.

-large deep serving dish with a cover; for serving soups and stews
+large deep serving dish with a cover

 And the news soon leaked out that every pig was now receiving a ration of a pint of beer daily, with half a gallon for Napoleon himself, which was always served to him in the Crown Derby soup